-Student Objective: By the end of the second session students will have interviewed a leader and put the interview in writing.
+Student Objective: By the end of the second session students will have interviewed a person who inspires them and put the interview in writing.

 Learning Standards: NYSED, ELA Standards, 3W3: Write narratives to develop real or imagined experiences or events using effective techniques, descriptive details and clear event sequencing.